germination <- read.table("Data/germination.txt", header = TRUE)

 1. Formulate a research question

-Each row is one breeding pair in one season.
+Each row is one seed.
 The variables are:

 Load the data: